U.S. Stocks Climb to Fresh Records

 Continue Reading Below

-The S&P 500 climbed 0.5%, recovering from a brief period of weakness for U.S. stock futures, after British voters deprived Prime Minister Theresa May and her ruling Conservative Party of a majority in Parliament.
-The Dow Jones Industrial Average rose 102 points, or 0.5%, to 21285, while the Nasdaq Composite gained 0.3%.
+The blue-chip index rose 65 points, or 0.3%, to 21248.
+The S&P 500 was little changed following a brief period of weakness for U.S. stock futures overnight, after British voters deprived Prime Minister Theresa May and her ruling Conservative Party of a majority in Parliament.

+Traders said they expect major indexes to keep drifting higher despite political uncertainty in Europe.

 "For the U.S. investor, I don't think much has changed," said Quincy Krosby, market strategist at Prudential Financial.
 "This is more a domestic issue for the U.K. The U.S. market is still attractive."